Neitikjangra/Neitikjangra/README.md

 - 👋 Hi there , I’m @Neitikjangra <br>
   About : <br>
 💼 Passionate and dedicated freelance programmer and AI developer with extensive expertise in machine learning, software development, web development, web design, and database management.
-Proficient in Python, MySQL, HTML, CSS, Linux, PHP, JavaScript, and C/C++.
+Proficient in Python, MySQL, HTML, CSS, Java, node.js, react.js,JavaScript, and C/C++.
 Skilled in connecting MySQL with Python and developing AI and machine learning projects.
 Adept at delivering high-quality coding solutions and continuously learning new technologies to stay ahead in the industry.
 Beyond coding, I have a keen interest in football and aspire to integrate my sports enthusiasm into my professional journey.

 Skills : <br>
 🧠 Machine Learning: AI generator and developments, machine learning algorithms, model training, and deployment.